mjoosten42/webserv/config_documentation.md

 `error_page <HTTP error status code> </filename to host> [<code> </page> ...]` - What page to serve in the event of an HTTP error matching the specified code.
 Pay attention that the page name should start with a '/'.
 E.g. `error_page 404 /my_amazing_404_error_page.html;`
 When this value is not specified it defaults to standard error pages for each of the encounterable error codes.
+If this value is specified at both the server and location level, the location will only serve those specified in that block and will not additionally inherit from the server.
 WARNING: NGINX difference - Nginx allows the user to specify multiple error codes per error page (e.g. `error_page 401 402 403 404 /my_amazing_4XX_error_page.html;`).
-In our config they must be strictly alternating key value pairs, though can be written on multiple lines.
+In our config they must be strictly alternating key value pairs.

 `upload <directory_name>` - What directory the server will upload files to.
 If the directory does not exist, a CGI error is returned when the user attempts to upload a file.
 E.g. `upload /uploads`